jaytonde/quantization-notes/README.md

 # quantization-notes
-Trying quantization with alongside learning the theory of it
+Trying quantization alongside learning theory of it.